elanatee/face-demo/README.md

-# face
+# face demo

-this project demonstrates how to use the [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services/) [Face API](https://www.microsoft.com/cognitive-services/en-us/face-api) for facial recognition.
+this starter project demonstrates how to use the [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services/) [Face API](https://www.microsoft.com/cognitive-services/en-us/face-api) for facial recognition.

 ## prerequisites
 - a text editor of your choice (sublime text, atom, xcode, etc.)